XPIAN/xpian.github.io/baptisminearlychristianity.md

     215-222 or in *Clement of Alexandria: Christ the Educator*, volume 23 of *The Fathers of the Church* series, pages 24-49.

-[^25]: Since the Roman state church was practicing baptism of children,
+[^25]: Since the Roman state church was practising baptism of children,
     they would have no motivation to intentionally corrupt or hide writings that supported this practice.